JustinIke/BubbleTeaBlog/_posts/2022-03-25-chatime-~-pearl-milk-tea.md

 {% include two-image.html url1="img_9724.jpg" url2="img_9725.jpg" description1="" description2="" %}

 Music was good.
 The worker was singing under her breath while I was deciding what to order.
 I was also quietly jamming as I waiting for my drink.
-Also, I didn't have to wait very long for my drink!
+Also, I didn't have to wait very long for my drink.

 **Final Words**\
 Overall, it was decent and I would get this combination again!